-For IELTS, an overall band score of 6.5 is sufficient for graduate admission.
-For TOEFL, requirements vary and scores are valid for up to two years.
-The minimum university requirement is:
+For IELTS, an overall band score of 7 is sufficient for Medical Physics program admission.
+For TOEFL, the minimum required iBT score is 100.
+Scores are valid for up to two years.

 The English proficiency requirement is met for applicants with degrees (e.g., a bachelor’s or master’s) earned in English from accredited universities and colleges in the United States, Canada, England, Australia, New Zealand or other English-speaking countries.
 A copy of the degree or transcript is required for such applicants.